-As an artist and a former restaurant owner in Houston, Rosemary honed her culinary, hospitality and business skills before coming to the Hill Country.
-She has always enjoyed cooking, meeting new people and making them feel welcome.
+As an artist and a former restaurant owner in Houston, Rosemary honed her hospitality and business skills before coming to the Hill Country.
+She has always enjoyed meeting new people and making them feel welcome.
 Her artistic skills run through her family and lead back to her great grandfather, the eminent Gilded Age painter and naturalist Abbott H. Thayer.

 The Land & Our Inn